 To apply please use our application pack which can be found on the school’s website www.trinitysevenoaks.org.uk and should be sent to email@example.com

 Trinity is a growing, non-denominational Christian free school based in Sevenoaks, Kent.
 We are a single academy trust which operates under the sponsorship of 30 local churches in the Sevenoaks area.
 Trinity was founded in 2013 by a committed group of local people, many of whom are governors of the school.
-We moved into our brand new, state-of-the-art building in September 2016 with years 7,8,9 and 10 (470 students).
+We moved into our state-of-the-art building in September 2016 with years 7,8,9 and 10 (470 students).
 At full capacity we will accommodate 790 - 840 students, including our new Sixth Form, which opened in September 2018.
 We are a 11-18, non-selective, mixed school with four forms of entry and we attract many pupils who reach the standard to pass the 11 Plus.
 Half the intake have a faith reference.

 Parents, staff and students describe the school as a truly special place to work, teach and learn.
 The culture is supportive, challenging and every member of the Trinity team has high standards and expectations and strives for excellence in every aspect of school life.

 Our vision and values permeate everything we do and this is demonstrated by our extremely well-behaved students right through to our flourishing co-curricular programme.
 High quality teaching, coupled with outstanding pastoral care, ensures that our students have every opportunity to fulfil their potential.